 If you go to a conventional vet, you’ll likely leave with a bottle of anti-anxiety medication.
 This includes meds like Valium, Xanax, ProZac, Paxil or Lorazepam.
-You’ve probably heard of these – many are human meds.
+You’ve may have even heard of these … many are human meds.

 Most dogs have to take these drugs for several weeks before there’s a change.
 But that doesn’t mean the treatment stops after that.
 Some dogs can eventually stop taking them, but others need life-long treatment.